hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 ## S﻿tep 2: G﻿et a personal access token

-An API token issued by the HPE GreenLake Central platform must be used as the Bearer token in the Authorization header of HPE GreenLake Central REST API requests.
-Perform the following steps to get API access token from HPE GreenLake Central portal:
+An API token issued by the HPE GreenLake Flex Solutions platform must be used as the Bearer token in the Authorization header of HPE GreenLake Flex Solutions REST API requests.
+Perform the following steps to get API access token from HPE GreenLake Flex Solutions portal:

-* Log into HPE GreenLake Central.
+* Log into HPE GreenLake Flex Solutions.
 * Click the profile icon on the top-right corner.
 * Select API Access.
 * Copy the API access token.